sumanth-subba/FlightDelayPredictor/README.md

 -Output the MSE, MAE, R2, and the selected predictors after executing predict on test set

 ### backward_subset_selection.ipynb:
-Read data from “complete_flight_info_and weather_data.csv”
+-Read data from “complete_flight_info_and weather_data.csv”
-Implements backward feature selection for linear regression Iteratively adds features that improve the cross-validated R-squared score Returns the selected features
+-Implements backward feature selection for linear regression -Iteratively adds features that improve the cross-validated R-squared score -Returns the selected features

 ### boosting.ipynb:
-Randomly generates multiple training sets from the data from “complete_flight_info_and weather_data.csv” data file and Each model is then used to predict on the test set, lastly, the average of the results is taken as the prediction of the gradient boosting model.
+-Randomly generates multiple training sets from the data from “complete_flight_info_and weather_data.csv” data file and Each model is then used to predict on the test set, lastly, the average of the results is taken as the prediction of the gradient boosting model.
-Calculates minimum test MSE, test R2, and test MAPE
+-Calculates minimum test MSE, test R2, and test MAPE